cha-nar/importply/README.md

           Error in read.ply(file = plylist[i], ShowSpecimen = FALSE) :
           PLY file is not ASCII format: format = binary_little_endian1.0

-Require geomorph package, if not installed the function will donwload it and call the geomorph library:
+Requires geomorph package, if not installed the function will donwload it and call the required librairies:

           > import.ply()
           Le chargement a nécessité le package : geomorph